Riding Mower Engine Tune Up Guide

 Check your riding mower blades.
 Your blades should be sharp enough to make a nice, clean cut.
 Dull blades can damage your grass.
 If it’s time to sharpen your riding mower blades, you should leave this to the professionals.
 Find a service dealer near you.

 Change the oil.
 Unscrew the plug from the drain funnel and release the oil into a bucket or recycled milk jug.
 Replace the plug and fill your riding mower with the manufacturer’s suggested oil.
-And remember: You can drop off your used motor oil at a participating Briggs & Stratton dealer to have it recycled – free of charge.
-Find a dealer in your area.

 Check the tire pressure.
 Be sure your riding mower tires are aired properly.